mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 format.
 Changed or missing rows are shown in a standard format of GRID, CSV, TAB, or VERTICAL.

+To specify the databases to compare, use the notation db1:db2 or db.
+In the latter case, the databases to compare have the same name; this is a convenience notation for comparing databases on two servers.

+The comparison may be run against two databases of different names on a single server by specifying only the :option:`--server1` option.
+The user can also connect to another server by specifying the :option:`--server2` option.
+In this case, the database or database object pair align such that db1 (or db1.obj1) are taken from server1 and db2 (or db2.obj2) are taken from server2.

 Those objects considered in the database include tables, views, triggers, procedures, functions, and events.
 A count of each object type can be shown with the :option:`-vv` option.